fido-device-onboard/client-sdk-fidoiot/docs/linux.md

   $ ./build/linux-client
   ```

-## 7. Compiling and runing of unit tests for SDO
+## 7. Compiling and Running of Unit Tests for SDO
   Unit-test framework is located inside tests folder.

   Use following command to compile and running.